 - TYPES OF PERSONAL INFORMATION WE COLLECTThe personal information we collect may include the following:

 - telephone number and other contact details;

-- information about your business or personal circumstances;
+- information about your business requirements;

 - information in connection with client surveys, questionnaires and promotions;

 - your device identity and type, I.P. address, geo-location information, page view statistics, advertising data and standard web log information;

 - information about third parties; and

 - any other information provided by you to us via this website or our online presence, or otherwise required by us or provided by you.

 - HOW WE COLLECT PERSONAL INFORMATION We endeavour to ensure that information we collect is complete, accurate, accessible and not subject to unauthorised access.We may collect personal information either directly from you, or from third parties, including where you: